-Tenured or term renewable faculty do not have to develop a plan.
-However, decisions regarding sabbatical and internal grant applications will be influenced in part, by the degree to which a faculty member describes a plan for his/her scholarly work, and a clear indication of how the sabbatical or grant will facilitate that work.
+Decisions regarding sabbatical and internal grant applications will be influenced in part, by the degree to which a faculty member describes a plan for their scholarly work or pedagogical development, and a clear indication of how the sabbatical or grant will facilitate that work.
 Subsequent grants and sabbaticals will be decided, in part, on the degree to which the faculty member has achieved the plan's goals.